drewhagen/JerseyTomcatREST/README.md

 This is a sample application using **RESTful services**, specifically by using **Jersey** java framework, and **Apache Tomcat** server.

+In its current state, this RESTful API returns valid XML via GET request.
+I'm looking to add a demonstration of JSON next.

 I will be following this Pluralsight course: https://www.pluralsight.com/courses/restful-services-java-using-jersey

 This project will be done in IntelliJ, with maven enabled.

+To Get Up and Running:
-Followed this guide by Sam Jesso!: https://medium.com/@jamsesso/starting-out-with-jersey-apache-tomcat-using-intellij-6338d93ffd40
+I followed this guide by Sam Jesso!: https://medium.com/@jamsesso/starting-out-with-jersey-apache-tomcat-using-intellij-6338d93ffd40

 Special thanks to these users on StackOverFlow for helping me get the config to work: